 It also catches, however, any repurchase from a third party.
 For example, A sells his equity to an unconnected company B who refines the oil and sells the naphtha fraction to A’s petrochemical affiliate.
 The sale by A to B is therefore not at arm’s length.

+Top of page

 On-sales

 Interpretation for sales before 1st July 2006: